UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * Simulation experiments: Varying the number of supervised autonomous systems in the most suitable scenario, which was previously examined in step 2.
 * Statistical analysis of the results.

+Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
+Therefore we use virtual simulation instead of robotic in the context of our experiments.

 ## References

 * [Chen, J. Y., & Barnes, M. J. (2014).
 Human–agent teaming for multirobot control: A review of human factors issues.
 IEEE Transactions on Human-Machine Systems, 44(1), 13-29.](https://ieeexplore.ieee.org/document/6697830/)